of respondents said they felt they had been passed over for a job or promotion they were qualified for

 Cleveland ranks dead last as a livable city for Black Women.

-In early 2020, right before the Covid-19 pandemic began, and racial unrest became a national conversation, Brentin Mock of Bloomberg City Lab publicized a ranking of American cities based on livability metrics for Black Women.
+In early 2020, right before the Covid-19 pandemic began, and the "(white) American racial reckoning" became a national conversation, Brentin Mock of Bloomberg City Lab publicized a ranking of American cities based on livability metrics for Black Women.
 Cleveland ranked dead last.

 The metrics paint a picture of stark inequity, but they fail to answer the two most obvious questions:

 As a Black Woman, what is it like to live in a city that experts agree is the worst place for you?

 How can individuals and anchor institutions create tangible research focused solutions?

 Without tangible equity progress, we will hemorrhage talented Black minds and continue a long-term legacy of decline and disinvestment.